-Theorem: $s \sim t$ implies $s \sim_L t$, i.e., If there exists a bisimulation between s, t then s, t satisfy (make true) the same formulas of HenessyMilner Logic.
+Theorem: $s \sim t$ implies $s \sim_L t$ , i.e., if there exists a bisimulation between s and t then s, t satisfy (make true) the same formulas of HenessyMilner Logic.

 Proof: By induction on the structure of the formulas.
-It sufficies to consider only formula formed as follows:
+It sufficies to consider only formulas formed as follows: